 Since 2003, we have been aging small libraries of our flagship Esprit de Tablas/Beaucastel wines at Tablas Creek.
 Members of the VINsider Wine Club Collector’s Edition have exclusive access to these wines, as well as all the other benefits of being a VINsider Wine Club member.

 If you're not yet a VINsider, you can register for the Collector's Edition when you join the VINsider Wine Club.
 If you're currently a VINsider member, you can upgrade your membership.
 Although the Collector’s Edition is currently full, we plan to add some members before next fall's shipment.
 We will add members subject to available space, in the order in which we received the registration.

 *Curious about the change on our flagship wines from Esprit de Beaucastel to Esprit de Tablas?
 Read our blog post explaining the name change.

-The Fall 2012 Collector's Edition shipment consisted of:
+The fall 2014 Collector's Edition shipment will include:

 Even though we don’t produce Zinfandel, we’ll be celebrating Vintage Paso (formerly Zinfandel Festival) the weekend of March 20th.
 In celebration of California’s heritage grapes, we’ll focus on the dry-farmed, head-trained vines of Tablas Creek and lead short forays into the vineyard to discuss the impact of farming without irrigation.
 You’ll even get to taste the 2012 En Gobelet among the vines which produced it.
 Details & More Events »